Behold the Beauty

-Night Walks Held the third Saturday of the month April through October from 7 to 9 pm, and November through March from 5 to 7 pm.
+Night Walks held the third Saturday of the month April through October from 7 to 9 pm, and from 5 to 7 pm in November and December (No night walks January, February or March).
 Ages 8 and up.

 Reservations are required for all programs at Whitewater Preserve.
 Contact the preserve at 760.325.7222 to reserve your space.

 Bird Walks on Tuesdays from 8 am to 10:30 am for all ages